Importing or moving live animals, germinal products, animal by-products and high risk food and feed not of animal origin

 From late 2024, new checks at the border on live animals from the EU will be introduced.

-All live animals will need to enter through a point of entry with the relevant approved BCP.
+All live animals will need to enter through a point of entry with the relevant BCP.
 All checks will be carried out at the BCP.

 If you need help